SwallowEve/Age-calculator-app/README.md

 - https://tailwindcss.com/docs/installation - All needed information about Tailwind, including predefined classes and 'How-to' for customisation
 - https://blog.logrocket.com/import-svgs-next-js-apps/ - This is an amazing article which helped me to configure  SVG files usage in React
 - https://www.freecodecamp.org/news/how-to-validate-forms-in-react/ - A good helper to tune form validation in React
-- https://www.positronx.io/react-send-data-from-child-to-parent-component-tutorial/ - An article with clear instructions of passing props from child to parent component
+- https://www.positronx.io/react-send-data-from-child-to-parent-component-tutorial/ - An articlewith clear instructions of passing props from child to parent component
 - https://www.codehim.com/date-time/javascript-calculate-age-in-years-months-days/ - I used this concept for age calculation

 ## Author